CloudLabs-Samples/EduLabs/AWS/F5/Getting-started.md

 1. Open **Putty** from your machine
    ![](images/putty-0.png)

-   NOTE: If you don't have putty installed, you can download putty from this link : https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html
+   NOTE: If you don't have putty installed, you can download putty from this link: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html

-1. Navigate to the **Cloudformation->stacks** and copy the public ip address of F5 instance from the output section
+1. Navigate to the **Cloudformation->stacks** and copy the public IP address of the F5 instance from the output section

    ![](images/f5outputs.png)

 1. Provide the F5 Public ip under **Hostname** and expand **SSH** by clicking on **+**
    ![](images/putty-1.png)

-1. Click on **Auth** option and click on **Browse** under **Private key file for authentication**
+1. Click on the **Auth** option and click on **Browse** under **Private key file for authentication**
    - Select the downloaded key pair file and click on **Open**

    ![](images/putty-2.png)

 1. If a pop window of **Putty Security Alert** appears, click on **Yes** to open a command prompt

-1. From the command prompt, login as **admin**
+1. From the command prompt, log in as **admin**

    ![](images/putty-3.png)

-1. Run the following commands to set a password for F5 instance
+1. Run the following commands to set a password for the F5 instance
    ```
    modify auth user admin password <yourpasswordhere>
    save sys config
    ```
    Note: Replace <yourpasswordhere> placeholder with the password value that you would want to set

-1. Open a new tab in the browser and log in to the BIG-IP Configuration utility by using **https** with the **F5 Public IP**.
+1. Open a new tab in the browser and log in to the BIG-IP Configuration utility by using **HTTPS** with the **F5 Public IP**.
 Append a **colon** and the port number **8443** to the IP address as shown below.
 This port 8443 allows management traffic to reach BIG-IP VE.
 Press **Enter** key.

     ![](https://github.com/CloudLabs-Samples/EduLabs/blob/main/Security-ISV/images/f5-01.jpg)

-   NOTE: You can also get it by navigating to the Cloudformation->stacks and copy the management portal URL of F5 instance from the output section
+   NOTE: You can also get it by navigating to the Cloudformation->stacks and copying the management portal URL of the F5 instance from the output section

-1. A page shown below will apear.
+1. A page shown below will appear.
 Click on **Advanced** on the web page.

     ![](https://github.com/CloudLabs-Samples/EduLabs/blob/main/Security-ISV/images/f5-adv.png)